dan-leo/masters/thesis/v8/4_results.md

 [](../../../masters/code/tests/plotterk/TX_power_histogram.png)

 Around -100 dBm devices decrease their output power at roughly 10 dBm per decade of RSRP amplification when connected to MTN towers.
-This might be attributable to the ECL level that the eNodeB sets for the UE.
+This might be attributable to the ECL classes that the eNodeB sets for the UE.
 If the tests are repeated for RSRP signals greater than -70 dBm, it can be assumed that the transmit power will eventually decrease to -56 dBm according to the AT+UTEST command in the Ublox N2 datasheet.
 If the transmit power decreases linearly according to RSRP, minimum output power would be achieved at -20 dBm or greater.

 ### Throughput